 Duration, Cost and other information:

-When: All days of the week, starting around 4pm.
+When: All days of the week, starting at dawn.
 Start time varies depending on weather, so check with us

 Our maximum group size is usually not more than 6-8 people.
 Payment is by cash on the day of the tour

 Please wear sensible closed footwear.
 The tour involves ups and downs at the ghats, and is not suitable for those with mobility problems.
 Please be sensitive and discreet if you are photographing people, especially mendicants, women or those from religious orders.
 There are no Western-style toilets easily available in the vicinity of the walk.